 Teaching the Codex Colloquia

 We hope that the discussions stimulated by this project will lead to the sharing of resources between disciplines.
-The Teaching the Codex website facilitates discussions and resource-sharing in a digital forum via monthly guest blog posts and occasional Teachable Features.
-Follow us here and on Twitter (official hashtag: #teachingcodex) to keep up with further announcements.
+The Teaching the Codex website facilitates discussions and resource-sharing in a digital forum via semi-regular guest blog posts, occasional Teachable Features, and podcasts from our colloquia.
+Follow us here and on Twitter (and see our hashtag: #teachingcodex) to keep up with further announcements.